Projects and programs

 The magic of Wiradjuri Country - Photography competition

 The Magic of Wiradjuri Country is a competition that will bring together amateur photographers from across the Riverina to capture what they see as the magic of the land we live on.
-This competition will be open to school children in 2021.
+This competition is open to school children in 2023.

 There’s no right or wrong focus for the photograph - to some, a landmark, an animal, a person, or even the landscape itself may be what catches their eye.